mlochbaum/BQN/commentary/problems.md

 "Operand" is derived from "operator".
 "Modificand" would be better if it weren't both made up and hideous.

 ### Converting a function expression to a subject is tricky
 You can name it, you can write `⊑⟨Expr⟩` or `(Expr)˙0`, and if it doesn't use special names you can write `{Expr}`.
 All of these are at least a little awkward in reasonable cases.
 Should there be a dedicated syntax?
-Note that going the other way, from subject to function, isn't too bad: the modifier `{𝔽}` does it.
+Note that going the other way, from subject to function, isn't too bad: the modifier `{𝔽}` does it, as does `○⊢`.

 ### Scan ordering is weird
 Scan moves along the array so that it uses results as left arguments, which is opposite to the usual right-to-left order of evaluation.
 But I think this is still better than scanning the array in reverse.
 You can always use Swap on the operand, or recover the APL scan ordering by doing a Reduce-Each on Prefixes.